 If this is your first time using Idealist’s search engine, welcome!

-For more advanced filtering options, check out our Advanced Filtering article.
+For more advanced filtering options, check out our How do I narrow down my search article.

 When you first come to the Idealist page, you can organize and filter your search results by:

 - Sorting search results by Best Match or Newest

 - Setting the maximum Location Radius from the selected Location

 - Selecting Issue Areas that match your desired impact